carlosherediapimienta/numerical_simulations_nonlocal/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the `Solver` folder.
 3. Run the appropriate Python file (`NonLocalSolver.py` or `Solver.py`) to explore different algorithms and their dynamics.
+4. Open the Jupyter notebooks provided to reproduce the results from the article and gain a deeper understanding of the simulations.

 ## License